jasonsturges/vite-typescript-npm-package/README.md

 The following tasks are available for `npm run`:

-- `start`: Run Vite in host mode for a local development environment (not included in production build)
+- `start`: Run Vite in host mode for a local development environment
 - `watch`: Run Vite in watch mode to detect changes to files during development
 - `build`: Run Vite to build a production release distributable
+- `build:types`: Run DTS Generator to build d.ts type declarations only

+There are two strategies for development:

+- With `start` task, Vite hosts the index.html with real time HMR updates enabling development directly within this library without the need to link to other projects.
+- With `watch` task, Vite compiles are modules to the `dist/` folder, as well as rollup of all types to a d.ts declaration file

 ## Development